Retail boulevards re-energize ‘neighborhood’

 UPGRADING AND RE-ENERGIZING THE RETAIL BOULEVARDS that surround the casino and connect the hotels, this retail expansion creates new and innovative retail experiences.

+The result was the addition of another 100,000 sq. ft. of retail space.
 The retail experience is an offering of curated merchandise integrated with relevant concierge and other services.
-Key to this task was the integration of the brand code into the environment, introducing the newly defined T Galleria into the retail boulevards.
-The 1,000-meter (3,280 ft.) length of retail boulevards called for “neighborhoods” — breaking the long lengths into focused zones of related merchandise and utilizing principles such as ‘placemaking’ found in urban planning to enhance the customer experience.
+Key to the project was the integration of the brand code into the environment, introducing the newly defined T Galleria into the 1,000-meter (3,280 ft.) retail boulevards that connect to the hotels and surround the casinos in a loop.

 In keeping with the city feel, “we utilized principles of placemaking found in urban planning to enhance the urban experience,” Sparks says.
 “The lengths of the planned boulevards required a way to segment them into a sequence of smaller-scaled esplanades so customers could sense a more navigable scale.”